Bruce Buffer: Notable appearances outside UFC

 Buffer has announced many other MMA promotions internationally including K-1 events and also the 2008 Joel Casamayor vs. Michael Katsidis boxing event on HBO.
 He also announces for the biannual ADCC (Abu Dhabi Combat Club) submission wrestling tournament.

 Buffer is a world-rated poker player on the professional circuit.
 He has appeared on NSUS Group's World Series of Poker Main Event show playing World Champion Chris Moneymaker at the televised table in 2007 and in 2005 made the Final Table of the World Poker Tour in the Season 3 Invitational at the Commerce Casino, where he placed 6th.
 He appeared on an MMA versus poker pro match during the sixth season of the NBC show Poker After Dark along with Strikeforce Fighter Dan Henderson and UFC Fighter Randy Couture.
 Buffer outlasted them as well as pros Erick Lindgren and Patrik Antonius to finish second, losing in heads-up play to Howard Lederer.
-At the World Series of Poker 2010 main event final table he was given the honor of starting the final table with the poker phrase "Shuffle up and deal!"
-As of September 2010, the Luxor Las Vegas has named their poker room after Bruce Buffer.
+At the World Series of Poker 2010 main event final table, he was given the honor of starting the final table with the poker phrase "Shuffle up and deal!"
+As of September 2010, the Luxor Las Vegas has named their poker room after Buffer.

 In 2007 he appeared on the HBO comedy-drama series Entourage, in the episode entitled "Gotcha!", announcing an exhibition fight for Chuck Liddell's charity.
 On March 20, 2012, he was featured on the Comedy Central show Tosh.0.
-In 2012 Bruce made a cameo appearance as myself in the movie Here Comes the Boom along side Kevin James, Salma Hayek, Henry Winkler, Joe Rogan and many more; Bruce played himself as the UFC ring announcer, introducing the fighters for the nights bout- including Kevin James’ character, Scott Voss and the pro UFC fighter he was fighting that night Ken Dietrich, played by Krzysztof Soszynski.
+In 2012, Buffer made a cameo appearance as himself in Here Comes the Boom, starring Kevin James, Salma Hayek, Henry Winkler and Joe Rogan.
+He appeared as the UFC ring announcer, introducing the bout between James's character, Scott Voss, and UFC fighter Ken Dietrich, played by Krzysztof Soszynski.
 Buffer appeared as himself in the 2015 film Hot Tub Time Machine 2.